nik-base/auto-tfs/README.md

 Additionally, for ease of use you can configure the extension to support below functionalities –
 - Compare file with latest server version either in Visual Studio code itself or in Visual Studio.
 - Sync workspace to get color coded changes with bades (for modified, renamed, deleted, added, renamed & modified) as you get it Git
+- Checkin files with or without Visual Studio prompt (Warning: Code review not supported)
+- Quick Diff - In line diff in open editor
+- Shelve / Replace shelve
+- Include / Exclude during shelve and checkin
 - View changes in source control with badges
 - Open file on server (browser).
 - Compare, View, Revert, Open on server directly from Source Control Manager.